Full-time: 3 years, Part-time: 8 years †

 You will gain a deep understanding of why businesses perform in the way that they do, along with valuable research and analytical skills to support business decision-making and problem-solving.

-The course is ideal for anyone with an A-level in Business Studies or other relevant subject keen to deepen their knowledge of business theories, models and frameworks.
+This Course is ideal for anyone keen to deepen their knowledge of business theories models and frameworks.
 It combines traditional business disciplines with insights into contemporary issues such as business analytics, digital media, innovation and globalisation.

 Conduct in-depth research